eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 <br><br>

-The objective of the work which this post is based on is to interpret what the neural network has learned in physical terms.
-The motivation is that maybe physicists can gain insight and possibly learn something new about the nature of the physics involved from neural nets.
+The objective of the work which this post is based on is to interpret what the neural network has learned in physics terms.
+The motivation is that maybe physicists can gain insight and possibly learn from neural nets something new about the nature of the physics of high energy collisions.
 </div>

 # Translating from machine to human
 <div align="justify">
-This is the tricky part.
-Taking the neural network output and translating it into something physicists can understand.
+The first part of this project involves translating the output of a neural net (which is just a linear mapping from the last layer) into something physicists can understand.
+In this particular work, we looked at the problem of classifying jets/streams of particles using substructure information in pixel images.

 <br><br>

-For this particular work, we looked at the problem of classifying jets of particles using substructure information.
-Essentially, the neural network would take an image of the collision and classify it as either signal or background.
-The neural network makes these decisions using a set of numbers (weights) that it learns to transform the input into an output.
-Thus far, physicists can not make sense out of these weights and transformation; in fact, no one, not just physicists, can really understand these things with great insight.
-They just happen to work and that’s that.

-<br><br>

-So, we want to take the information from the neural net and translate it into something physicists can understand.
-Based on certain arguments and assumptions in quantum physics involving particle collisions which are beyond my scope, physicists can understand these jet images through functions involving the momentum fraction in each pixel in the jet.
+Based on certain arguments and assumptions in quantum physics which are frankly above my head, physicists can understand these jet images through functions involving the momentum fraction in each pixel of the image.
 The first three terms in this family of functions is expressed as:

 <br>
 </div>